Mask up and get ready for a lively (and socially-distant) night on the town—OKC syle.

-From beer gardens and patios to drinks with a view to classic arcade games and comedy shows, Oklahoma City has plenty of choices for a lively (and socially-distant) casual night out with friends.
+From beer gardens and patios to drinks with a view to classic arcade games and comedy shows, Oklahoma City has plenty of choices for a safe, casual night out with friends.
 All nightlife activities mentioned are 21+ to participate unless otherwise noted.
-Don’t forget to bring your mask!

 If you’re looking for a unique nightlife experience, cruise through the Bricktown Entertainment District in style on the Bricktown Bike Bar.
 The pedal-powered bike bar is an entertaining outdoor adventure for groups of up to 16 riders.
 Tours can be taken on a pre-designed route through Bricktown or on a custom route.
 The bike bar comes with a party facilitator who will guide you through the route, allowing bar stops at your leisure.

 For casual drinks outdoors with a view, head to Midtown and stop by O Bar, the Collective or Bleu Garten.
 In Automobile Alley, Sidecar Barley & Wine Bar and the Parlor both offer delicious cocktails and flexible indoor and outdoor seating options.
-The Pump Bar and Good Times also have expansive patios, hand-crafted cocktails and a thriving nightlife scene.
+Social Capital and Good Times also have expansive patios, hand-crafted cocktails, several local beer options and a thriving nightlife scene.

 The Bricktown Comedy Club is one of Bricktown's most energetic nightlife attractions—featuring a full calendar of A-list comedians and a complete food and bar menu.
 The comedy club hosts a free Open-Mic Night on Wednesdays with everything from professional comedians working out new material to comics getting on stage for the very first time.
 The venue provides plenty of space between tables and allows time for full sanitizing between shows.
 All shows are 18+ to enter and 21+ to drink.